 So, this could be as simple as the staff uniform and the “do you want fries with that?” experience of your average fast-food joint.

 Think about categories where you need skilled customer-facing sales teams.
-Car sales or real estate for example.
-In those categories, the style, tone and appearance of that team is going to be a big part of your marketing mix.
+Car sales or real estate, for example.
+In those categories, the style, tone and appearance of that team will be a big part of your marketing mix.

-Even if you don’t deal with the customer face to face (say insurance selling by phone or email for example), there’s still a large people element to winning over customers and building your brand.
+Even if you don’t deal with customers face to face (say insurance selling by phone or email, for example), there’s still a large people element to winning over customers and building your brand.

 And the standard view of “product” from the 4Ps, stuff you make and put in a box, doesn’t make you think “people”, does it?